 - A resource for today and tomorrow.
-Mentees are matched to a mentor who can answer their questions, get to know them and offer advice and guidance on everything from career next steps to college course selections.
+Mentees can connect to a mentor who can answer their questions, get to know them and offer advice and guidance on everything from career next steps to college course selections.
 Once inside the network, you’ll also have access to more resources, professionals in your industry and company recruiters.

 The Oredigger Network and the opportunities it offers is funded by a generous gift from Phillips 66.